 All language consists of words – spoken or written – which we use to communicate with other people.
-Grammar is the structure of that language: the way it’s used, and the conventions that help us to understand what is meant from the context.
+Grammar is the structure of that language.
+It defines the way it’s used, and the conventions that help us to understand what is meant.
 We learn most of our grammar as toddlers when we learn to speak, so if you speak correctly, it’s likely that your children will too, without ever having been taught formally.

 Small children seem to have an intuitive grasp of language structure.
 This is why they sometimes make mistakes, assuming general principles that are not always true.
 If you hear a child talk about ‘two mouses’, for instance, he is not repeating something he has heard; he has understood the concept that we add the sound ‘-es’ to a word ending in a ‘s’ sound, to create a plural.
 If he says, ‘the two mouses runned away’, you know he has also understood that to create a past tense we usually add the ending ‘-ed’ to a verb.